orestispanago/orestispanago.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I'm a Physicist with more than 2 years of experience in management of research projects.
+During my research employment I developed data wrangling, exploratory analysis, and data visualization skills.
+My fields of interest are data analysis, web development, tasks automation, SBCs, microcontrollers.

 Etc, etc, etc